 TORO - Tree-based netwORk Optimizer

 TORO is an optimization approach for constraint-network.
-It provides a highly efficient, gradient descent-based error minimization procedure.
-Currently (2007), there are not many such efficient methods available (at least we have not seen them yet...).
+It provides an efficient, gradient descent-based error minimization procedure.
 There is a 2D and a 3D version of TORO available.

 Further information